HVML/.github/profile/README.md

 ## Introduction

 During the development of [HybridOS], [Vincent Wei] proposed a new-style and easy-to-learn programming language called `HVML`.
+HVML is the acronym for `Hybrid Virtual Markup Language`.

 The original design goal of HVML is to allow developers who are familiar with C/C++, Python, or other programming languages to easily develop GUI applications